• Skip to main content

 1610 – 1623 | A Place to Hunt

-Louis XIII had been hunting in Versailles as early as 1610 and for lack of better words, he liked it very much.
-As mentioned above, the area was inhabited mostly by farmers and the French Bourbon Kings had hunting and sport in their blood.
-Versailles is 19km (12.5 miles) from Paris which made it a great option for a country-side getaway.
-The large issue was there was not much for accommodation for sovereigns.
+Louis XIII had been hunting in Versailles as early as 1610, and loved the sport.
+As mentioned above, the area was inhabited mostly by farmers and the French bourbon kings had hunting and sport in their blood.
+Versailles is 19km (12.5 miles) from Paris which made it a great option for a countryside getaway.
+The largest issue was there were no accommodations for sovereigns.

 1624 – 1629 | The Small Lodge

 Although construction started in 1623, Louis XIII’s small hunting lodge in Versailles was first used in 1624 and the place used to stink.
-Yes, quite literally had a terrible odor according to historians.
+Yes, quite literally, it had a terrible odor according to historians.

 While it smells fine now, hygiene practices (or the lack thereof) in France during Louis XIII’s reign meant that the palace smelled like urine, fecal matter, and more.
 Some claim that a lack of toilets in the palace even led some visitors to relieve themselves behind curtains and pillars.
 Yikes!

 In general, Louis XIII preferred Saint Germain as a residence which may or may not has been due to the odor in Versailles.
 The one thing that drew Louis the XIII and his successor Louis XIV to Versailles was the stags.
-Sprawforth goes on to detail that Louis XIV killed 1274 stag in 16 years which apparently upset the balance of nature in the area.
+Historian Tony Sprawforth notes that Louis XIV killed 1,274 stag in 16 years which apparently upset the balance of nature in the area.
 Stocking the forests became in an industry of its own!

 1630 – 1643 | From Lodge to Chateaux